 D. Log in as the admin user and create an EC2 key pair

-Sign in to your account as the newly created non-root user at https://console.aws.amazon.com/ (select “AIM user”) and provide your account ID, user name and password.
+Sign in to your account as the newly created non-root user at https://console.aws.amazon.com/ (select “IAM user”) and provide your account ID, user name and password.
 (Alternatively you can also use the console login URL provided in the new user’s credentials CSV file).

 Go to the EC2 dashboard (Services/Compute/EC2) and select “Network Security/Key pairs” and select “Create a new key pair”.